silnrsi/wstr/src/content/docs/topics/writingsystems/what-is-a-writing-system.md

 Common examples of WSIs would be those computer systems found in newspaper publishing houses around the world.
 WSIs can be very simple, such as for English, for which only a simple font is needed.
 They can also be complex and include expensive, dedicated software applications.
 For instance, to use Chinese on a computer requires a combination of fonts, input systems, and publishing software that can write both horizontally and vertically.

 The following sections address topics of [writing system identification][language-tagging] and [locale data][locale-data].
-For more information on writing system implementations, see the [writing systems computing model][ws-computing-model]
+For more information on writing system implementations, see the [writing systems computing model][ws-computing-model].

 ### Additional resources